sherlockcodes/next_what/README.md

 Next what??

-this project is build to recommend movies to watch from your unwatched movie list ( either from your hard disk or your local drive.)
+this project is build to recommend movies to watch next from your unwatched movie list ( either from your hard disk or your local drive.)

 Recommendation is generated based on following things: